AirVantage/airvantage.github.io/_posts/tutorials/2013-11-12-mqtt-protocol.markdown

 Once your device is registered in AirVantage, you can start developing the embedded application that will use the MQTT protocol to communicate with AirVantage.
 You can use several MQTT clients to develop the embedded client: [Mosquitto](http://mosquitto.org/), [Paho](http://eclipse.org/paho/), [MQTT for node](https://github.com/adamvr/MQTT.js/).
 Here are the different calls to integrate in the embedded application to send and receive data with AirVantage:

+### Server

+The Airvantage MQTT broker is available throught the default MQTT standards of your favorite Airvantage server.
+For clarification, the protocol used is `TCP` and the port `1883` so for north-america the full url is: tcp://na.airvantage.net:1883.

 ### Authentication

 The MQTT protocol support on AirVantage uses [Username and Password](http://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html#connect) to authenticate devices.